hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 ## 4) Developing Transaction (Smart Contract) Logic
 The transaction logic is specified in the file `lib/logic.js`.

-We start by defining the same namespace specified in the modelling language file.
+We start by defining the same namespace specified in the modeling language file.

 ```
 'use strict';